workadventure/workadventure/contrib/docker/README.md

 The install proposed in [`docker-compose.prod.yaml`](docker-compose.prod.yaml) uses many domain names (one for each service).
 If you want to run WorkAdventure on a single domain name, you can override the settings using [`docker-compose.single-domain.yaml`](docker-compose.single-domain.yaml).

+In this case, you can configure the only domain used with the `DOMAIN` environment variable in the ".env" file.

 Usage:

 ```console